FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 ## PUR and growth responses {.unnumbered}

-Cumulative diel absorbed PUR can potentially collapse photoperiod, PAR and spectral wavebands to a common metric of absorbed light.
-We plot observed growth rate vs. cumulative diel absorbed PUR to determine whether growth is a simple response to absorbed light per day across imposed photoperiods and spectral wavebands, or whether photoperiod or spectral wavebands have specific or interactive influences on growth of each ecotype.
+Cumulative diel absorbed PUR can potentially collapse photoperiod, PAR and spectral wavebands to a common metric of photosynthetically active light absorbed per day.
 Cumulative daily absorbed PUR dose (µmol photons m^-2^ d^-1^) was calculated from the imposed absorbed PUR (µmol photons m^-2^ s^-1^) and photoperiod (h).
+We plotted growth rates vs. cumulative diel absorbed PUR to determine whether growth is a simple response to diel PUR, across imposed photoperiods and spectral wavebands, or whether photoperiod or spectral wavebands have specific or interactive influences on growth.

-Due to the highly effective absorption of pigments in the blue spectral waveband range for all ecotypes, the maximum imposed cumulative diel absorbed PUR under blue light treatment is almost 3 times that of white LED light and about 6 times the red light treatment, despite being derived from the same imposed photoperiods and PUR regimes.
-As such, only growths rates under blue light extend beyond absorbed PUR of ~ 2 x 10^6^ µmol photons m^-2^ d^-1^.
+Due to the absorption of *P. marinus* pigments in the blue spectral waveband range, the maximum imposed cumulative diel absorbed PUR under blue light is almost 3 times that of white LED light, and about 6 times the red light treatment, despite being derived from the same imposed photoperiods and peak PAR regimes.
+As such, only blue light experiments extend beyond cumulative diel PUR of ~ 2 x 10^6^ µmol photons m^-2^ d^-1^.

 ### MED4 Clade HLI {.unnumbered}

 The representative of HLI clade, *P. marinus* MED4, showed no growth under any 4 h photoperiod treatments, even when a 4 h photoperiod delivered cumulative diel PUR equivalent to other photoperiod treatments.
-In parallel MED4 showed no growth under 2.5 µM O~2~, no matter the level of diel cumulative absorbed PUR.
+In parallel MED4 showed no growth under 2.5 µM O~2~, no matter the level of diel cumulative PUR.
-In contrast, under 250 or 25  µM O~2~, and under any photoperiod greater than 4 h, MED4 growth was well described by a simple saturating response of growth to increasing cumulative diel absorbed PUR, with saturation of growth rate achieved around  1.0 x 10^6^ µmol m^-2^d^-1^ (Figure \@ref(fig:AllStrainPurFitsPlots)A).
+In contrast, under 250 or 25  µM O~2~, and under any photoperiod greater than 4 h, MED4 growth was well described by a saturating response (REFERENCE for EQUATION) of growth to increasing cumulative diel PUR, with saturation of growth rate achieved around  1.0 x 10^6^ µmol m^-2^d^-1^ (Figure \@ref(fig:AllStrainPurFitsPlots)A), and no evidence of inhibition of growth at any achieved cumulative diel PUR.
 XXXXDISTINCT PHOTOPERIOD FITSXXXXX

 ### SS120 Clade LLIII {.unnumbered}

 The representative of the LLIII clade, *P. marinus* SS120 showed almost no growth under 2.5 µM O~2~ experiments.
-A majority of the 4 h photoperiod treatments did not grow under 250 µM O~2~ experiments even when a 4 h photoperiod delivered the cumulative diel PUR equivalent to other as other photoperiod treatments.
+A majority of the 4 h photoperiod treatments did not grow under 250 µM O~2~ experiments, even when a 4 h photoperiod delivered cumulative diel PUR equivalent to other photoperiod treatments.
 SS120 did not grow when exposed to more than ~1.0 x 10^6^ µmol photons m^-2^ d^-1^ of cumulative diel PUR under any spectral waveband or photoperiod combination, under 250 µM O~2~ experiments(Figure \@ref(fig:AllStrainPurFitsPlots)B).

 Under both 25 or 250 µM O~2~ experiments, SS120 growth plateaued by about 5.0 x 10^5^ µmol photons m^-2^ d^-1^ diel PUR, with some scatter among photoperiod and spectral waveband regimes.
-The onset of growth inhibition extended to higher cumulative diel absorbed PUR for cultures growing under 25 µM O~2~.
+The onset of growth inhibition extended to higher cumulative diel PUR for cultures under 25 µM O~2~, showing that SS120 is partially protected from photoinhibition of growth by 25 µM O~2~.
 XXXXDISTINCT PHOTOPERIOD FITSXXXXX

 ### MIT9313 Clade LLIV {.unnumbered}

-The LLIV clade, *P. marinus* MIT9313, showed growth rising to a plateau by about 5 x 10^5^ µmol photons m^-2^ d^-1^ of cumulative diel PUR, with higher growth rates over a narrower plateau under 25 and 250 µM O~2~, compared to a wider, flatter response to cumulative diel  PUR under 2.5 µM O~2~.
+The LLIV clade representative, *P. marinus* MIT9313, showed growth rising to a plateau by about 5 x 10^5^ µmol photons m^-2^ d^-1^ of cumulative diel PUR, with higher growth rates over a narrower plateau under 25 and 250 µM O~2~, compared to a wider, flatter response to cumulative diel PUR under 2.5 µM O~2~.
 Above about 1.0 x 10^6^ µmol photons m^-2^ d^-1^ of cumulative PUR under 250 µM O~2~, MIT9313 showed full inhibition of growth, across photoperiods, and spectral wavebands.
 In contrast, under 25 µM O~2~, MIT9313 showed a greatly extended exploitation of higher cumulative diel PUR, with full growth inhibition only above about 3.5 x 10^6^ µmol photons m^-2^ d^-1^.
 Similarly, under 2.5 µM O~2~, MIT9313 grew more slowly, but only showed full growth inhibition above about 3.5 x 10^6^ µmol photons m^-2^ d^-1^ cumulative diel PUR (Figure \@ref(fig:AllStrainPurFitsPlots)C).
 XXXXDISTINCT PHOTOPERIOD FITSXXXXX

+XXXXXCHECK WHEN MIREILLE ADDS Colour specific fitsXXX This inhibition initially suggested that blue wavebands triggered photoinhibition at significantly lower levels of Photosynthetically Active Radiation (PAR) compared to other spectral wavebands.
+However, considering the equivalent cumulative diel absorbed PUR of the blue waveband, all treatments including blue, white LED, red and green waveband exhibited approximately the same growth saturation.
+XXXX

+Our data support enhanced growth under conditions of low cumulative diel  PUR and 660 nm (red) spectral bandwidth, as supported by [@murphyPhotoinactivationPhotosystemII2017] who found a lower cost of growth, due to decreased photoinactivation of PSII under red, compared to blue wavebands.

 \newpage